- Research News

 Q: When I requested that my test scores be sent to Cornell, I used Institution Code 2098, however, I did not enter a Department code for CS.
 Will my scores be matched to my application or should I have them re-sent?
 Once your scores are received by Cornell, they will be automatically matched to your application.
 No Department code is required.

 Q: I requested that my test scores be sent to Cornell months ago and have received confirmation that they were sent.
 When I look at my record in College Net, it is showing that my scores are "pending."
 How do I know if Cornell has received my scores?
-Often an applicant will register for their tests using a different iteration of their name, (i.e. not including a middle name,) than they use to apply for admission to Cornell.
-When this happens, the system cannot match scores to application and must be manually matched by the graduate Admissions Office.
-If you suspect this is the case for you, send an e-mail to email@example.com which includes, your name as you applied, name as you registered for the test as well as the date you sat for the test and date you received confirmation your scores were sent to Cornell.
+Often an applicant will register for their tests using a different iteration of their name, (i.e. not including a middle name,) than used to apply for admission to Cornell.
+When this happens, the system cannot match scores to application and must be manually matched by the Graduate Admissions Office.
+If you suspect this is the case for you, send an e-mail to firstname.lastname@example.org which includes, your name as you applied, name as you registered for the test as well as the date you sat for the test and date you received confirmation your scores were sent to Cornell.

 Q: I have already submitted my application and I would like to add additional information, (resume, updated transcript, new letter of recommendation,) how can I do this?
 You will need to send the additonal materials to email@example.com and request that they be uploaded to your application.
 We will be happy to update transcripts or add a resume or letter of recommendation, any other additional upload requests will be taken under consideration.